misterbrightside/daft-beer/README.md

 - Server side rendering to enable progressive form for search box and URLs not breaking that isn't the root url.
 - Unit tests!
 - Loading indicators when fetching beer listings.
-- Advanced ordering with something like
+- Advanced ordering with something like beer %.